-I was lucky – that was the rare day when it’s raining in Israel (My God, how I love this country!), that is why I was alone in Caesarea, at least the first half of the day.
-Later on some exclusively stubborn history enthusiasts at last burst to the grounds of the ancient city.
-Thank God there were clever people who constructed for them some kind of a chariot with stylized horses made of iron rods at the hippodrome, so that guides could direct tourists and give the command to make some pictures.
+I was lucky.
+It was one of those rare days when it rains in Israel.
+That’s why I was alone in Caesarea, at least for the first half of the day.
+Later, some of the most stubborn enthusiasts of history still landed on the territory of the ancient city from their buses.
+Thank God, in the corner of a hippodrome, somebody has constructed for them something like a chariot with stylized horses made of iron rods in order that the guides could direct tourists there and suggest they take some pictures.

-Herod I the Great built Caesarea in honor of Roman Emperor Octavian Augustus for his own money in 9-10 years B.C.
-Herod was keen on building and was rather good at it.
-Moreover, Roman Empire provided a great scope for building giving money for that.
-So, that is what he actually did.
+Herod the Great built Caesarea in honor of the Roman Emperor Octavian Augustus with his own money in 25-13 BCE.
+Herod was fascinated by construction and rather successful at it.
+Moreover, the Roman Empire provided him great scope by giving him extra money for that.